 Mortgage bond prices fell last week pushing interest rates considerably higher.
 The primary cause for the increases was stronger than expected data.
 Consumer confidence and weekly jobless claims beat estimates solidly and shocked the bond market lower.
 Overall the Treasury auctions and stronger stocks also pressured mortgage bond prices.
+Rates rose by about 1/2 of a discount point for the week.
+The retail sales data Tuesday will set the tone for trading this week.
+If any of the data comes in positive mortgage interest rates may continue the recent climb into higher territory.
+Expect more volatility, as stocks and bonds are likely to continue their back and forth trading pattern.

 Economic Factors